daniloefl/circuitSim/README.md

 To install the Web interface, one must have Python, the Boost Python libraries and Django installed.
 To get the requirements in Ubuntu (substitute `python` with `python3` and `pip` with `pip3` to use Python 3 instead;
-one can also remove `--user` and use `sudo -H pip install bokeh` for a global installation):
+one can also remove `--user` and use `sudo -H pip install plotly` for a global installation):

 ```
 sudo apt-get install libboost-python-dev libboost-python python libpython-dev python-pip python-django cmake
-pip install --user bokeh==0.12.10
+pip install plotly
 ```

 First compile the Python interface.
 This will also copy the library `circuitPy.so` produced in the lib directory to